sirbrillig/taboo.vim/README.md

 Here all the available commands:

-* `TabooRenameTab <name>`: Renames the current tab with the name provided.
+* `TabooRename <name>`: Renames the current tab with the name provided.
-* `TabooOpenTab <name>`: Opens a new tab and and gives it the name provided.
+* `TabooOpen <name>`: Opens a new tab and and gives it the name provided.
-* `TabooResetName`: Removes the custom label associated with the current tab.
+* `TabooReset`: Removes the custom label associated with the current tab.

 ### Settings